H3Cki/Snieg/README.md

 3. When you load the save file it will appear in the exact position as the external save that you loaded (if you load a save from someone who created their save at slot 2, it will be loaded at slot 2 on your computer too).

 ## Issues
-Sometimes you'll have to restart your game because save file will refuse to show up for the first time.
+1. Sometimes you'll have to restart your game because save file will refuse to show up for the first time.
+2. Sometimes a save will randomly refuse to show up even after restarting the game twice, the exact cause of this issue is unknown and it can happen only for some people.
+In this case the only 2 possible solutions are:
+  - try option 8 (Reload snieg) and 7 (Fix invisible saves), those have some chance of fixing the issue.
+  - load backup save using snieg

 ## Important
 1. If you're using Epic Games Launcher: